jeeberhardt/mobius/README.md

 lead_peptide = convert_FASTA_to_HELM('HMTEVVRRC')[0]
 ```

-Then we generate the first seed library of 96 peptides using a combination of both alanine scanning
-and homolog scanning sequence-based strategies
+Then we generate the first seed library of 96 peptides using homolog scanning sequence-based strategies
 ```python
 seed_library = [lead_peptide]